GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Observations and data reduction

 \subsubsection{R100 data - Stellar mass estimation}

-Previous stellar mass estimates of GS\_4891 were based on aperture photometry and included also the galaxy at the north, GS\_4891\_n (see Figure~\ref{fig:imaging}), since they appeared as two connected structures in HST imaging.
-In this work we study them separately as we find evidence that they might be different structures in an early stage of their interaction.
-Thus, we need to estimate their individual stellar masses.
+Previous stellar mass estimates of GS\_4891 were based on aperture photometry and also included the galaxy to the north, GS\_4891\_n (see Figure~\ref{fig:imaging}), since they appeared to be two connected structures in HST imaging.
+In this work we study them separately as we find evidence that they might be different structures in an early stage of interaction.
+Thus, we needed to estimate their individual stellar masses.

-The SED fitting to estimate stellar masses is done using the R100 NIRSpec IFS data (0.6$\mu$m to 5.3$\mu$m).
-For GS\_4891, the modelling is performed at the spaxel level in the same region used to model the kinematics of the system (see central panel in the middle row of Figure~\ref{fig:barolo} in Appendix~\ref{a:3dbarolo}), whereas for GS\_4891\_n we use the spaxels within the region demarcated in Figure~\ref{fig:flux_maps}.
+The SED fitting to estimate stellar masses was done using the R100 NIRSpec IFS data (0.6$\mu$m to 5.3$\mu$m).
+For GS\_4891, the modelling was performed at the spaxel level in the same region used to model the kinematics of the system (see central panel in the middle row of Figure~\ref{fig:barolo} in Appendix~\ref{a:3dbarolo}), whereas for GS\_4891\_n we used the spaxels within the region demarcated in Figure~\ref{fig:flux_maps}.
 The method is described in \citet{perez-gonzalezCEERSKeyPaper2023} and \citet{deugenioFastrotatorPoststarburstGalaxy2023}.
-Briefly, the prism/clear NIRSpec/IFS observations were compared to stellar population models from the \citet{bruzualStellarPopulationSynthesis2003} library, assuming a star formation history described by a delayed exponential characterised by a timescale $\tau$ (taking values from 1~Myr to 1~Gyr in 0.1~dex steps) and age $t_0$ (ranging from 1~Myr to the age of the Universe at the redshift of the galaxy).
-The stellar metallicity $Z$ was left as a free parameter, allowing to take all the discrete values provided by the \citet{bruzualStellarPopulationSynthesis2003} library from 2\% to 2.5 times solar.
-Nebular (continuum and line) emission was taken into account as described in \citet{perez-gonzalezStellarPopulationsLocal2003,perez-gonzalezStellarMassAssembly2008}.
+Briefly, the clear-prism NIRSpec/IFS observations were compared to stellar population models from the \citet{bruzualStellarPopulationSynthesis2003} library, assuming a star formation history described by a delayed exponential characterised by a timescale, $\tau$ (taking values from 1~Myr to 1~Gyr in 0.1~dex steps), and age, $t_0$ (ranging from 1~Myr to the age of the Universe at the redshift of the galaxy).
+The stellar metallicity, $Z$, was left as a free parameter, enabling us to take all the discrete values provided by the \citet{bruzualStellarPopulationSynthesis2003} library from 2\% to 2.5 times solar.
+Nebular (continuum and line) emission was taken into account, asin \citet{perez-gonzalezStellarPopulationsLocal2003,perez-gonzalezStellarMassAssembly2008}.
 The attenuation of the stellar and nebular emission was modelled with a \citet{calzettiDustContentOpacity2000} law, with $A_{\rm V}$ values ranging from 0 to 3 magnitudes in 0.1~mag steps.
-The stellar mass is obtained by scaling the mass-normalized stellar model to the spectrum.
+The stellar mass was obtained by scaling the mass-normalised stellar model to the spectrum.